- Tour Package

-In Thimphu you will visit Buddha point where you will see the talest bronze statue of Bhddha Dodenma measuring 51m tall.
-Visit National Memorial Chorten, Changangkha temple (one of the oldest temple in Thimphu), Takin Sanctuary (The national animal), Nunnery, Handicraft emporium, visit school of arts and craft where you will see student working on alive, visit Folk heritage museum, Late afternoon visit Tashichoe Dzong, the summer residence of the chief abbot and the central monastic body when they migrate here from Punakha.
+In Thimphu, you will visit Buddha point where you will see the tallest bronze statue of Buddha Dodenma measuring 51m tall.
+Visit National Memorial Chorten, Changangkha temple (one of the oldest temple in Thimphu), Takin Sanctuary (The national animal), Nunnery, Handicraft Emporium, visit the school of arts and craft where you will see a student working on alive, visit Folk heritage museum, Late afternoon visit Tashichoe Dzong, the summer residence of the chief abbot and the central monastic body when they migrate here from Punakha.
 It is also the seat of the government and houses the King’s office.

 Day 3.
 Thimphu – Punakha

 Transfer to Punakha, across Dochula pass at an altitude of 3050 meters, cutting through the majestic Himalayan range.
-We stop at the Dochula cafeteria for hot cup of tea/coffee.
-You will also make stop by the Druk Wangyel chorten.
-Continue your drive towards Punakha valley and visit Chimi lhakhang, a fertility shrine built in the 15th century.
-Hopeful young couple’s wanting children may be seen making offerings to the shrine and its builder, the notoriously playful and beloved saint Lama Drukpa Kuenley, also known as “the Divine Madman or Mad monk.”
+We stop at the Dochula cafeteria for a hot cup of tea/coffee.
+You will also make a stop by the Druk Wangyel Chorten.
+Continue your drive towards Punakha valley and visit Chimi Lhakhang, a fertility shrine built in the 15th century.
+A hopeful young couple’s wanting children may be seen making offerings to the shrine and its builder, the notoriously playful and beloved saint Lama Drukpa Kuenley, also known as “the Divine Madman or Mad monk.”

-Visit the Punakha Dzong, which house the district administration offices.
+Visit the Punakha Dzong, which houses the district administration offices.
 It is also the winter residence of the central monastic body.
-The dzong was damaged by fire in 1986, and recently renovated using traditional building techniques.
+The dzong was damaged by fire in 1986 and recently renovated using traditional building techniques.